Biscoff Macarons

 Firmly bang or drop your pans on the counter a few times.

-This brings any trapped air bubbles to the surface, which can then be popped with a toothpick or scribe.
+This brings any trapped air bubbles to the surface, which can then be popped with a toothpick or a scribe.

 image of a bubble being popped in a macaron shell with a scribe